Search element - Quick search bar

 The Marketing in Australia of Infant Formulas (MAIF) Agreement is Australia's response to the WHO Code.
 The MAIF Agreement is a self-regulatory agreement between infant formula manufacturers and importers who are signatories to the Agreement.
 The Agreement is overseen by the Department of Health and Ageing.

 The MAIF Agreement has a much narrower scope than the WHO Code.
-For example, it doesn't cover bottles or teats, retailers or pharmacists and it only covers infant formula for babies under 12 months.
+For example, it doesn't cover bottles or teats, retailers or pharmacists and it does not cover toddler milks.

 In addition, the MAIF Agreement is not legally binding, and any sanctions can only be applied to signatories that breach the Agreement.